 We developed TAMID-Keyrus Data Science Program with the help of Keyrus professionals Razvan Nistor, Head of Data Science, and Gwendolyn Fernandez, Data Analyst.

 TAMID-Keyrus Data Science Program revolves around two critical pillars: education curriculum and project ventures.

 TAMID-Keyrus Data Science Program welcomes anyone from any background to join.

 Our education curriculum is comprised of 4 to 6 weeks of training on the fundamentals of data science.
 Members with no coding or data science experience begin with a bootcamp on calling libraries and opening files.
 From there, members will explore different data science topics, techniques, and models on an every other week schedule.

 Most importantly, members are given the opportunity to apply these data science techniques, constantly developing as an emerging data scientists.

 Here are some of the topics covered in our data science education curriculum:

 Clustering (K-means, hierarchical, HMMs, etc.)

 Natural Language Processing

 Project ventures, or case projects, are data science based applications of data science models to a business model (startups, nonprofits, or private enterprises).
 Our projects offer students professional data science experience.
-In 2019 we will be working with multi-billion dollar corporations and startups such as Vistaprint and Wayfair.
+In 2020 we completed our first Israeli-sourced project with KashKlik, focusing on Natural Language Processing.